BigMax24/BigscreenCreatorClub/README.md

 > [!NOTE]
 > There are scenarios where a screen lit lightbake of your environment is not needed.
 Any environments you intend to be fairly lit at all times will not need _screen lit_ lightmap(s) but only the _lights up_ lightmap(s).
 Screen lighting will not be active in this scenario. **If your environment is intended to be screen lit, you must run the _screen lit_ lightbake first then do _lights up_.**

-### Setup
+### Lightbaking Setup
-For this example, we will use the native Unity lightbaking system but any other baking asset you use would work granted that it does not produce separate direction lightmaps.
+For this guide, we will use the native Unity lightbaking system but any other baking asset you use would work granted that it does not produce separate direction lightmaps.
 Additionally, we will use the same environment that we have setup in _section 3_.

 1. We first need to set all of the environment's mesh GameObjects to _Static_ for lightbakes to use their surfaces.